-In September 2012, an MOU was established between the Australasian Trauma Society, (ATS) and ANZAST.
+In September 2012, an MOU was established between the Australian and New Zealand Trauma Society, (ANZTS) and ANZAST.

 ANZAST had been formed to oversee post surgical Fellowship experience in the care of injured patients, to promote excellence in surgical care of trauma patients and to advocate on behalf of severe trauma patients and the surgeons who care for them.

-The full MOU between the Australasian Trauma Society and ANZAST can be viewed HERE.
+The full MOU between the Australian and New Zealand Trauma Society and ANZAST can be viewed HERE.